 But what is a frankfurter?

-One story I’ve heard is that a butcher from Frankfurt invented the sausage while living in Vienna – hence the linguistic mix up.
-And you will find locals using the word wiener, too, though rarely (see below for more language shenanigans).
+One story I’ve heard is that a butcher from Frankfurt invented the sausage while living in Vienna: hence the linguistic mix up.
+And you’ll find locals using the word wiener, too, though rarely (see below for more language shenanigans).

 The Sacherwürstel

-The Sacherwürstel represents the somewhat upmarket colleague of the lowly frankfurter: longer, thinner, and with better-quality ingredients.
-The result is a slightly darker, more aromatic and a touch “crunchier” sausage.
+The Sacherwürstel represents the more sophisticated version of the lowly frankfurter: longer, thinner, better-quality ingredients, and an urgent desire to discuss existentialist theory with you over a latte.
+This produces a slightly darker, more aromatic and a touch “crunchier” sausage.

 The Berner Würstel